kingio/PHP-IMDB-Grabber/README.md

-This PHP library enables you to scrap data from IMDB.com and it's heavily based on [FabianBeiner's PHP-IMDB-Grabber](https://github.com/FabianBeiner/PHP-IMDB-Grabber) (You can also find more info about this package and its license and conditions of usage there)
+This PHP library enables you to scrap data from IMDB.com and it's heavily based on [FabianBeiner's PHP-IMDB-Grabber](https://github.com/FabianBeiner/PHP-IMDB-Grabber) (You can also find more info about this package, its license and conditions of usage there)

 # Disclaimer